 As we build more connections and make more improvements, these technologies become critical to our lives, which means a focus on resiliency must be part of your overall strategy.
 It’s important to be prepared should any of these technologies fail.
 Here’s why and how to get started.

 5G wouldn’t matter without the low cost of compute.
 That low cost of compute enables us to create, manage and learn from significantly large data sets.
 Those data sets allow us to have robots, machine learning (ML) and artificial intelligence (AI).
 That in turn creates more opportunities for connected, smart devices and 5G.

 These technologies are coming together to create new business opportunities.
-For example, IBM’s new Weather Signals tool allows businesses to submit supply chain and sales data and receive a customized model showing how the business can improve revenue by working around weather patterns.
-For agriculture, IBM will look to Internet of Things (IoT) sensors combined with other data to optimize growing cycles for various crops.
+For example, IBM’s new Weather Signals tool allows businesses to submit supply chain and sales data and receive a customised model showing how the business can improve revenue by working around weather patterns.
+For agriculture, IBM will look to Internet of Things (IoT) sensors combined with other data to optimise growing cycles for various crops.